The Reagans

+The Reagans is a 2003 American biographical drama television film about U.S. President Ronald Reagan and his family.
+It was directed by Robert Allan Ackerman and written by Jane Marchwood, Tom Rickman, and Elizabeth Egloff, based on the 1991 biography First Ladies Volume II by Carl Sferrazza Anthony.
+The film was produced by Storyline Entertainment and Sony Pictures Television.
+It stars James Brolin as Reagan and Judy Davis as First Lady Nancy Reagan.
+The supporting cast includes Željko Ivanek, Mary Beth Peil, Bill Smitrovich, Shad Hart, Zoie Palmer, Richard Fitzpatrick, Vlasta Vrána, Francis Xavier McCarthy, Frank Moore, Aidan Devine, and John Stamos.

-The Reagans is a 2003 American made-for-television biographical drama film about U.S. President Ronald Reagan and his family.
-The network CBS had planned to broadcast the film in November 2003 during fall "sweeps", but was ultimately broadcast on November 30 of that year on cable channel Showtime due to controversy over its portrayal of Reagan.
+The network CBS had planned to broadcast it as a 2-part miniseries in November 2003 during fall "sweeps", but it was ultimately broadcast as a film on November 30 of that year on cable channel Showtime due to controversy over its portrayal of Reagan.

 Plot

-The miniseries featured James Brolin as Ronald Reagan and Judy Davis as Nancy Reagan, and covers the period in time from 1949 when Reagan was still in Hollywood, through his governorship of California until Reagan's last day in office as President in 1989.
+The film covers the period in time from 1949 when Reagan was still in Hollywood, through his governorship of California until his last day in office as President in 1989.

 In 1968, Reagan loses the Republican nomination to Richard Nixon.
 At the end of his 8 years of service as the California governor in 1975, Reagan vies for the Republican party nomination in 1976.
 Then-President Gerald Ford wins the nomination.

 Patti Davis, one of the daughters of Ronald Reagan, is portrayed as a drug addict.

 After the assassination attempt on Reagan in 1981, American jets are shot down by Libya later that year.